Open-Source-Studio-at-ITP/Playground/README.md

 # Open-Source-Studio-Playground

+## What is this?

-Repository for students to experiment with in ITP's Open Source Studio Class
+Repository for students to experiment with in ITP's Open Source Studio Class.

+## More about this

+I am demonstrating markdown.

+### Another subheading

+A list
+* thing 1
+* thing 2
+* thing 3